 Were married millennials in a same-sex couple any different from those in a heterosexual couple?

-Allison says that she has since become accustomed to planning a budget with someone.
+Allison says that she has since become accustomed to planning a budget with her husband.
 In fact, she feels that it’s been great having someone to be accountable to.
-“It’s gotten less weird over time,” she says.

 The Importance of Communication